Track Status Light

 |---|---|

-| Light Entity | Select the RGB light that should follow track status |
+| Light Entity | Select the RGB light or group entity that should follow track status |

 | Brightness | Brightness percentage when the light turns on.
 Defaults to 100% |